wwjjbb/airplane-mode/readme.txt

 Stop any installed copy of the rfkillmanager_service from running first.

-Set the cmake build options:
+Set the meson build options:
   * Set the install prefix to install into user area, bearing in mind the plasmoid applet has to go in exactly the right place or it won't work.
-    I usually don't bother and just trash the real thing.
+    As long as confident that the install locations are correct, it's easiest to run "meson install" as root.
   * USE_SYSTEM_BUS -> ON
     * OFF lets you run the service as a user rather than root, which is useful for running under debugger.